Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 This life is a cycle of birth and death.
 As such, going through the Dark Night is not a pretty or manicured experience – at its core, it’s raw, primal, and the most difficult experience known to humanity.
 Everything is stripped away from you.
 There is no light, no clarity, and no peace.
 But please know that it is a stage, and like everything in life, it will naturally fade.

 There are ways of speeding up the Dark Night (like doing inner work) which we have explored on this website extensively.
-So pop over here and get started if you need help.
 I have gone through a bleak and chaotic Dark Night of the Soul, and let me tell you, inner work is vital.
 It’s kind of like the difference between letting your old clothes just fall off you (which is a long, unhygienic, and tiresome process) or actively pulling them off and throwing them to the wind yourself.

 Signs you might be experiencing a Dark Night of the Soul (along with a spiritual awakening) include the following:

 - You feel isolated from everything (others, yourself, life in general)

 - Your mood is almost always low and melancholic

 - You’re lost and don’t know which direction is right

 - You feel despair and horror when observing the world

 - You feel a sense of existential dread

 - You feel deep tiredness in your bones